pranaylikhitkar/Scripting/README.md

 Nupdate is a small updating script that works flawlessly with your Ubuntu Distribution to update your application.
 With the help of crontab you can automate this script so that it recursively executes itself.

 # Strong Java
-A unique app to make strong unique Passwords, so you don't ever forget your passwords again.
+A unique script to make strong unique Passwords, so you don't ever forget your passwords again.